music-assistant/client/README.md

     await client.start_listening()
 ```

-### 4. Home Assistant Add-on

-When Music Assistant runs as a Home Assistant add-on, it provides a special internal webserver (port 8094) for the Home Assistant integration.
-This server automatically authenticates users based on Home Assistant's `X-Remote-User-*` headers and is only accessible on the internal network (172.30.32.x).
-The HA integration simply connects to this internal address without needing a token - authentication is handled automatically via socket-level verification.

 ## Backward Compatibility

 The client automatically detects the server schema version and only requires authentication for schema version 28 and above.
 Connections to older servers (schema < 28) will continue to work without authentication.